Ready to create an LLC?

 When you are a sole proprietorship or a partnership if anything goes wrong in your business, your personal assets are affected.

 But once you start to accumulate personal assets you don’t want to risk those if something goes wrong in your business.
 And so by creating an LLC, those assets become off-limits.
 LLCs effectively put a fence between your personal life and your business life.
-(Watch this 7-minute video if you want to know more.)
+(Read this in-depth guide if you want to know more.)

-This post guides you through the seven steps that you’ll need to complete to form your LLC.
-(Plus a bonus eighth step, because you might need to prepare and submit documents within the first few months.
+This post guides you through the five steps that you’ll need to complete to form your LLC.
+(Plus a bonus sixth step because you might need to prepare and submit documents within the first few months.
 And I couldn’t leave you hanging.)

 Step 1: Choose a name